PyO3/maturin/guide/src/bindings.md

 ## `rust-cpython`

-[rust-cpython](https://github.com/dgrunwald/rust-cpython) is Rust bindings for the Python interperter.
+[rust-cpython](https://github.com/dgrunwald/rust-cpython) is Rust bindings for the Python interpreter.
 Currently it only supports CPython.

 Maturin automatically detects rust-cpython bindings when it's added as a dependency in `Cargo.toml`.